 She spoke in a soft voice and said only, “Thank you, Mr. Cole.
 Please have a seat.”

 He smiled at her, then turned and re-crossed the lobby to where a black sofa and a grey table sat low together near the entrance.
 No ornaments, no magazines, no books.
-The silence was thick, but he had the impression of huge activity humming behind the high stone walls.
-“Are you really going to go through with this?” he asked himself softly.

-He gazed slowly around the foyer, and stole a glance at the reception desk.
+He gazed slowly around the atrium and stole a glance at the reception desk.
 He could see the top of her head.
 She still appeared not to have moved.
-He wondered what she did on a Saturday night, and was just beginning to speculate further when the elevator pinged.
+He wondered what she did on a Saturday night and was just beginning to speculate further when the elevator pinged, interrupting his thoughts.
+Good timing, for he knew he could never become involved with her: those types of connection were now closed to him.

 He looked up to see the door slide open, and a man emerged, crossing to him, hand outstretched.
-Of course there were no magazines; no-one would have time to read them.

 A tall man dressed in a conservative grey suit and white shirt, wearing a powder blue silk tie in a Windsor knot.
 Broad shouldered.
 Hair blond but turning to grey, cut short but not too short.
 Healthy, but not tanned.
 Grinning a wide grin, he grasped Cole’s hand.
 “Mr. Cole, I am Herman Peterson.
 It is a pleasure to meet you.”

-“Please call me Jim.”
+“Please call me Jack.”

 “Of course.”